BytesFromStella/Browser-Tasklist-Manager/README.md

 # Task List Program

 This project's main purpose is to at minimum produce a barebones task list program in the browser.
+This project should do me good in the future and to refresh all my skill within web development that has been dormant for tooooo long.
+Also other people can read what I write.
+Isn't that cool?
+I will be using ChatGPT to figure out concepts and arguments to use in my code, but NONE of the code is copy-pasted.
+Everything is manually written by me and if there's something new that I didn't understand from before I will either document it here or comment it directly in the code!

 ## Core Features